 What your license covers

-Every skill on Counsel Commons™ is sold under the same license — the Counsel Commons™ Standard Skill License.
-We standardize so buyers know what they're getting without reading separate terms per skill, and authors don't have to draft their own.
+Every Tool on Counsel Commons™ — skill, agent, or prompt library — is sold under the same license, the Counsel Commons™ Standard Tool License.
+We standardize so buyers know what they're getting without reading separate terms per Tool, and authors don't have to draft their own.
 There's no off-the-shelf open-source license that fits a paid marketplace with leak-tracing watermarks (the popular ones — MIT, Apache, GPL — all permit redistribution, which we don't), so this is a marketplace EULA in the same tradition as the App Store, Etsy, Substack, and Gumroad terms.

 What you get as a buyer:

 • Non-exclusive and non-transferable.
-Other buyers can also license the same skill (that's the marketplace model); your license is tied to your account and can't be passed to someone else.
+Other buyers can also license the same Tool (that's the marketplace model); your license is tied to your account and can't be passed to someone else.

 • Perpetual within your library.
-Good for as long as the skill remains in your library.
+Good for as long as the Tool remains in your library.

-• Permitsinstalling the skill, running it, using its outputs in your firm's workflow, and adapting it for your firm's internal use.
+• Permits installing the Tool, running it, using its outputs in your firm's workflow, and adapting it for your firm's internal use.

-• Prohibitsredistribution, resale, or republication of the skill — including substantially similar derivatives — without the author's written permission.
+• Prohibits redistribution, resale, or republication of the Tool — including substantially similar derivatives — without the author's written permission.

 What the author keeps:

 • The right to sell elsewhere.
-The license authors grant Counsel Commons™ to host and distribute their skill is non-exclusive.
-Authors can sell the same skill on other marketplaces, on their own websites, or directly to clients.
+The license authors grant Counsel Commons™ to host and distribute their Tool is non-exclusive.
+Authors can sell the same Tool on other marketplaces, on their own websites, or directly to clients.

 04